Hang In There!

 Plane IconWe recommend you purchase your ticket to Ecuador early to get the best available fare on the recommended arrival date.
 Your acceptance and enrollment letter contains details about the recommended arrival and departure dates.

 Many flights arrive late at night, or early the following morning (e.g., 2:00 am!) — don’t worry, you will be picked up at the airport as long as you arrive on the recommended date or early the following morning.
-As soon as you purchase your ticket, please submit your travel itinerary to UW’s International Academic Programs site.
+As soon as you purchase your ticket, please submit your travel itinerary to UW’s Study Abroad website.
 Since we use this information to schedule your airport pickup, you must notify Ceiba of any changes to this itinerary prior to your departure.
 We also recommend you communicate with your host family about your travel arrangements, to make sure they will be able to meet you; you will receive contact information for your host family a few weeks after the enrollment deadline.
-Please see the FAQ sheet for more details on arriving in Ecuador.
+Please see the Frequently Asked Questions for more details on arriving in Ecuador.

 Yellow Fever Vaccination